graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4/make-wrap-resolvers-plugin.md

 meaningless.
 And yet!
-Since we now use `plans`, you can suddenly do a lot more by wrapping the plans than you ever could by wrapping resolvers - not only does it allow you to affect the data that's returned, it also allows you to change the very plan of what's being built!
+Since we now use `plans`, you can suddenly do a lot more by wrapping the plans than you ever could by wrapping resolvers - not only does it allow you to affect the data that's returned, it also allows you to change the very plan of what will be done!

-## makeWrapPlansPlugin

-This new plugin generator replaces makeWrapResolversPlugin.
+`makeWrapPlansPlugin` is the new plugin generator that replaces `makeWrapResolversPlugin`.
 It has a similar API, but it's somewhat simplified:

-- No need for `requires` any more, since you can use steps to get what you need
+- No need for `requires` any more, since you can use the methods on steps to get what you need
 - No resolveInfo since it's not needed in Gra*fast*
-- No context, but you can retrieve it via the [`context()` step][context]
+- No context (but you can retrieve it via the [`context()` step][context] if you need it)

 [context]: https://grafast.org/grafast/step-library/standard-steps/context

+Now let's look at some of the things you might have used `makeWrapResolversPlugin` for in the past, and see how to map them into V5.

 ## Setting a create/update mutation column value